 Upon evaluating the student, the Oral Exam Qualifying Committee must vote to determine whether or not the student has passed the exam.
 One negative vote is deemed a pass, two or more negative votes is a failure.
 If the student does not pass the qualifying examination, then the committee should recommend whether or not the student should be allowed to retake the exam on a second date.
 If a second exam is not allowed, the EEOB Graduate Program will request the student be dismissed from the program.
 The rationale for either retaking the exam or dismissal must be clearly communicated to the student, the student's Major Professor, and the EEOB Graduate Advisor for Continuing Students.
-The results of the exam must be reported via the Report of the Results of the Oral Qualifying Exam (form 3:

-https://graduate.ucr.edu/sites/g/files/rcwecm1796/files/2018-08/form_3.pdf) within 48 hours of the conclusion of the exam.
-If the student passes the exam, they will need to nominate their dissertation committee on form 3 (see Dissertation Committee below).
+The results of the exam must be reported via the Report of the Results of the Oral Qualifying Exam petition in R'Grad within 48 hours of the conclusion of the exam.
+If the student passes the exam, they will need to nominate their dissertation Committee below).
 Registration holds will be placed upon the student's account if this is not done in a timely manner.
 The student will likely also be charged a fee by the Office of the Registrar when the Dissertation Committee is approved and the student officially advances to candidacy.